Decompositions into a direct sum of projective and stable submodules: Decompositions of Modules with Finite Uniform/Hollow Dimensions

-Over a semiperfect ring $ R $, the Auslander-Bridger transpose, seen in the next section, induces a one-to-one correspondence between the isomorphism classes of finitely presented stable right and left $R$-modules by ~\cite[Theorem 2.4]{Warfield:SerialRingsAndFinitelyPresentedModules}.
-Over any ring $R$, using again the Auslander-Bridger transpose, Facchini and Girardi obtain the correspondence between the isomorphism classes of \emph{Auslander-Bridger right and left $ R $-modules} (which are finitely presented stable modules) defined in~\cite{Facchini-Girardi:AuslanderBridgerModules}; see also the monograph \cite[Chapter 6]{Facchini:SemilocalCategoriesAndModulesWithSemilocalEndomorphism}.
-Denote by $\mathcal{P}$ the class consisting of projective modules that are finite direct sums of hollow projective modules (which are finitely generated by~\cite[Lemma 2.1]{Facchini-Girardi:AuslanderBridgerModules}). \emph{Auslander–Bridger modules} are the stable modules $M$ with a presentation $Q \longrightarrow P \longrightarrow M \longrightarrow 0$, where $Q$ and $P$ are in $\mathcal{P}$.
-In each of the below results $(\mathrm{i})$ and $(\mathrm{ii})$ shown in~\cite{Facchini-Girardi:AuslanderBridgerModules}, the module $ M $ has finite hollow dimension by~\cite[Proposition 2.42]{Facchini:ModuleTheory} since it is an epimorphic image of a module in $\mathcal{P}$ and modules in $\mathcal{P}$ have finite hollow dimension; hence the existence of the decomposition of $M$ as a direct sum of a projective submodule and a stable submodule also follows from Theorem~\ref{Cor:Decomposition-hold-for-finite-udim-hdim}.
+\begin{remark} Over a semiperfect ring $ R $, the Auslander-Bridger transpose, seen in the next section, induces a one-to-one correspondence between the isomorphism classes of finitely presented stable right and left $R$-modules by~\cite[Theorem 2.4]{Warfield:SerialRingsAndFinitelyPresentedModules}.
+Over any ring $R$, using again the Auslander-Bridger transpose, Facchini and Girardi obtain a one-to-one correspondence between the isomorphism classes of \emph{Auslander-Bridger right and left $ R $-modules} (which are finitely presented stable modules) introduced in~\cite{Facchini-Girardi:AuslanderBridgerModules}; see also the monograph~\cite[Chapter 6]{Facchini:SemilocalCategoriesAndModulesWithSemilocalEndomorphism}.
+Denote by $\mathcal{P}$ the class consisting of projective modules that are finite direct sums of hollow projective modules (which are finitely generated by~\cite[Lemma 2.1]{Facchini-Girardi:AuslanderBridgerModules}).
+An \emph{Auslander–Bridger module} is defined as a stable module $M$ with a presentation $Q \rightarrow P \rightarrow M \rightarrow 0$, where $Q$ and $P$ are in $\mathcal{P}$.